Dhanna Singh: Birth

 Dhanna Singh was born in Behbalpur in the Hoshiarpur district of Punjab, India.
-He belonged to the Jatt caste.
+He belonged to the Nagra Jatt caste.
 His father's name was Indar Singh, and he was born into a poor rural family.
 As a child, he learned Punjabi and Urdu at the village school..

 Babbar Akali Movement

-In his youth, Dhanna Singh was influenced by Karam Singh of Daulatpur, leader of the Chakravarti Jatha (Chakravarti means 'gypsy').
+In his youth, Dhanna Singh was influenced by Karam Singh of Daulatpur, leader of the Chakravarti Shaheedi Jatha (Chakravarti means 'Leader' and Shaheedi means 'martyrdom').
 In March 1921 he helped organize the Jathas major divans at Mahalpur and then again in October 1921 at Kukkar Muzara.
 Dhanna Singh's associates included Banta Singh Dhamiyan, Karam Singh, and Udai Singh.

 Dhanna was assigned to murder Arjan Singh, a patwari (land record officer), who had caused the arrest of Master Mota Singh in June 1922.
 With the help of Buta Singh and Sadha Singh of Pandori Nijijhrari, he attempted to murder Arjan Singh.
 Dhanna Singh was also involved in the murders of Buta, lambardar of Narigal Shaman, Hazara Singh of Bahibalpur, and Labh Singh, a mistri (master craftsman) of Garhsharikar, who had Kishan Singh Gargajj arrested in February 1923.